monistdavid/KNOWLEDGE/Weekly Reading/11.13/main_paper You Only Look Once Unified, Real-Time Object Detection.md

         2. If the contrastive learning on background helps improving the performance of the model.
 Does the contrastive on object detection itself help?
 For example, use dog as a postive exmaple for dog, cat then as a negative example.
+    4. pros and cons of IOU, any alternatives?
+        Pros:
+            1. simple and intuition
+            2. balanced measurement method
+        Cons:
+            1. it doesn't give the error a weight, when the  IOU have some small error, it just says the error is big or small based on the math, however, some of the objects might be a lot different even though their IOU is similar
+        GIOU, DIOU, CIOU: Generalized IOU (GIOU), Distance IOU (DIOU), and Complete IOU (CIOU)
+    5.

 Summary